pavaris/canon-tutorial/README.md

 # Canon Tutorial Page

-A redesign of a hardware tutorials page
+A redesign of a hardware tutorials webpage